 We always toast both halves of the buns first.
 Then we add a slice of cheese to both toasted halves.

-You can only include cheese on one half if you prefer.
+You can add cheese to only one half if you prefer.
 Just melt halves with cheese on them under your broiler.

 I have included this little lettuce trick I learned years ago.
 Shred the lettuce and toss it in mayo.